SCHEDULE YOUR FREE CASE REVIEW

 • Proving the termination was illegal.
 You must prove that your firing violated California labor laws or public policy.
 Documentation and witness statements are essential in establishing this.

 • Causation.
-You must show a direct link between your termination and the illegal reason, such as discrimination or retaliation.
+You must show a direct link between your termination and an illegal reason, such as discrimination or retaliation.
 For instance, if you were terminated shortly after reporting workplace safety violations, you need to establish that this report led to your dismissal.

 • Damages.
 It is essential to show how the wrongful termination negatively impacted you financially or emotionally.
 This can include lost wages, lost benefits, and emotional distress.